Andieroid-UA/Cube3/Notes.md

 - Make a component for the demo, need to flush out so it's a "template" to be reused by the project as a whole for "other" modules and classes

+WHOOHOO!
+In trying to organize those cubes on the demo page, I finally found a way to expand the main splash page.
+Weird how it solves itself like that...